scolapicchioni/blazor/Lab06/readme.md

 Let's start by our `frontend` project.

-We're going to replace our old Memory Repository with a new one that uses `HttpClient` (which in turn uses the [fetch API](https://developers.google.com/web/updates/2015/03/introduction-to-fetch)).
+We're going to replace our old Memory Repository with a new one that uses [`HttpClient`](https://docs.microsoft.com/en-us/aspnet/core/blazor/call-web-api?view=aspnetcore-6.0).

 ## Create a new Repository with HttpClient

-- Reference the `System.Net.Http.Json` NuGet package in the `PhotoSharingApplication.Frontend.Infrastructure` project file
+- Reference the `System.Net.Http.Json` NuGet package in the `PhotoSharingApplication.Frontend.Infrastructure` project file (make sure to select the latest prerelease)
 - In the `Solution Explorer` under `Repositories` folder of the `PhotoSharingApplication.Frontend.Infrastructure` project, add a new folder `Rest`
 - In the `Rest` folder, add a `PhotosRepository` class
 - Let the `PhotosRepository` class implement the `IPhotosRepository` interface